dannystewart/dsbin-swift/README.md

-# DSSwift
+# dsbin-swift

-My personal one-stop shop for all my Swift libraries, scripts, and tools.
+My collection of Swift scripts and utilities.

-## PolyLog

-First and foremost, this contains a Swift port of my wonderful [PolyLog](https://github.com/dannystewart/polykit/tree/main/src/polykit/log) logger from Python.

-More will come!